-Commencing a new job role at any time can be daunting, but imagine starting your new role in a pandemic, where your office is the home study and your new manager and workmates are mere faces on a screen.
+Commencing a new job role in the Bellarine Peninsula at any time can be daunting, but imagine starting your new role in a pandemic, where your office is the home study and your new manager and workmates are mere faces on a screen.
 With the population of remote workers growing substantially, more than ever organisations are in need of a strong onboarding process.

 To be succinct, the employee onboarding process is a series of formal and informal activities that allows a new hire to get to know their team members, understand their role, and learn about the company’s culture, methods and tools.
 We’ve all been through this process and know the value of those everyday interactions with our work colleagues in teaching us about the inner sanctum of our working environment.
 Imagine attempting this in a remote forum.
 Onboarding for remote employees is particularly important as they have less opportunity to organically integrate.
 To start out on the right foot, it is essential for employers get the basics sorted prior to day one; provision of documentation for signing, access to systems are set-up and working, and ongoing support in place.